3 rhinos are killed every day—one every 8 hours.

 Poaching has devastated wild rhino populations, and now it’s a race against time to save these magnificent giants.
 Rhino populations have been decimated, with some species hovering on the brink of extinction.
-One subspecies, the Northern White Rhino, is functionally extinct; only 2 survive, and neither is able to breed.
+One subspecies, the northern white rhino, is functionally extinct; only 2 survive.
+Both are female and unable to breed.

 Together, we can

 Science to the Rescue

 While all rhino species are in trouble, the northern white rhino has suffered worst of all.
 Decades of rampant poaching have left just 2 on Earth.
 But we have a plan to bring them back.